An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-The {\bf sub-critical} case is more involved and we only present here some results in Section \ref{sec:sub-critical} without any proofs.
+The {\bf sub-critical} case is similar with the functional $A=H$ given by the height, but it is much more involved otherwise and we only present here some results in Section \ref{sec:sub-critical} without any proofs.
 All the proofs can be found in \cite{ad:llcgwtcc}.
 In the sub-critical case, when conditioning on the number of nodes with given out-degree, two cases may appear.
-In the so-called generic case presented in Section \ref{sec:gene-sub}, the limiting tree is still a Kesten's tree but with a modified offspring distribution, see Proposition \ref{prop:gene-sub}.
-In the non-generic case, Section \ref{sec:non-gene}, a condensation phenomenon occurs: a node that stays at a bounded distance from the root has more and more offsprings as $n$ goes to infinity; and in the limit, the tree has a (unique) node with infinitely many offsprings, see Proposition \ref{prop:non-gene-sub}.
-This phenomenon has first been pointed out in \cite{js:cnt} and in \cite{j:sgtcgwrac} when conditioning on the total progeny.
-We end this chapter by giving in Section \ref{sec:gene-non-gene} a characterization of generic and non-generic offspring distributions, which provides non intuitive behavior (see Remark \ref{rem:gene}).
+In the so-called generic case presented in Section \ref{sec:gene-sub}, the limiting tree is still a Kesten's tree but with a modified offspring distribution.
+In the non-generic case, Section \ref{sec:non-gene}, a condensation phenomenon occurs: intuitively a node that stays at a bounded distance from the root has more and more offsprings as $n$ goes to infinity; and in the limit, the tree has a (unique) node with infinitely many offsprings.
+This phenomenon has first been pointed out in \cite{js:cnt} and then in \cite{j:sgtcgwrac} when conditioning on the total progeny.
+We end this chapter by giving in Section \ref{sec:gene-non-gene} a characterization of generic and non-generic offspring distributions, which provides non intuitive behavior.